quansun/fantail-ml/README.md

 ### Benchmark Datasets

-iris_.arff (an example dataset showing the data format used by Fantail)
+/datasets/iris_.arff (an example dataset showing the data format used by Fantail)

 A collection of 26 label ranking datasets can be downloaded from /datasets